PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - Remote System Management

-- CMD does not offer built-in far off execution skills.
+- CMD does not offer built-in far-off execution skills.

 - Working with Structured Data